wengxt/fcitx5-tmux/README.md

 ====================

 What this project is:

 Make tmux a fcitx client.
 It allows you to type with input method without using graphical display server.
 For example, you can type with Fcitx under TTY.

 What this project is not:

 Display fcitx state in tmux.
 That is not the goal of this project.

 Dependenices:

+1. Need fcitx5 to compile
-Need fcitx5 to compile, need dbus-send to run.
+2. Need dbus-send to run.

 Compile:
 ```